fedora-infra/webhook-to-fedora-messaging/README.md

 $ tail -f devel/*.log
 ```

-You can stop the backend and the fronend with:
+You can stop the backend and the frontend with:

 ```
 $ supervisorctl stop